What is best for your church…a practice? Procedure? Or policy?

 When you place policies or procedures where a practice suffices, it leads to slow work, it frustrates the people enforcing the policy, and the people abiding by the over-the-top policy.

 The differences and self-assessing which one is needed

 - Practices are most often “what we’ve done in the past.”
-They’re precedents and come with authority of current leadership.
-Practices give a sense of direction about an issue, but also communicates there can be flexibility and exceptions to it.
+They’re precedents and come within the authority of current leadership.
+Practices give a sense of direction about an issue, but also communicates there can be flexibility and exceptions.

 - Policies assume legal or fiduciary accuracy.
 Or it addresses an issue demanding straightforward behavior or outcomes.
-And/or, the issue happens with regularity, and it no longer makes sense to slow a decision by having to consider the uniqueness of a practice or procedure.
+Or it could be the issue happens with regularity, and it no longer makes sense to slow a decision down by having to consider the uniqueness of a practice or procedure.